 The Choir Boy was introduced in 1984.
-A portion of the sale proceeds (but retaiil price currently unknown; it was not specified in the brochure) was to benefit the American Boychoir School.
+A portion of the sale proceeds (but retail price currently unknown; it was not specified in the brochure) was to benefit the American Boychoir School.
 He is 8.5” high.
 He was “officially” retired before 1988 but the studio brought him back in the 2000s by offering back-stock on their website for $325.

 (The sports-themed figures of the late 1980s are shown in their own post even though the majority of them are children.)

 Clarissa, 5.25” high, was introduced in 1986 at $165.
 This photo shows the standard retail version that continued to be available thereafter for $195.

 In 1987 Cybis introduced this pink variation named Little Heart which retailed for $195 for the three years that she was available.
 The mold is slightly different in that the flowers on her skirt are replaced by hearts, she has a decorated bodice, and holds a small heart in her right hand.
-She is now retired.
-Even though Little Heart wasn’t released until 1987, she utilized from the same “basic” mold as Clarissa which is why the copyright date stamp shows 1986 instead.

 Laura was introduced in the autumn of 1986 at $325 and was $395 in 1999.
-The Cybis brochure describes her as capturing “the innocence of a bygone age.”
+The Cybis brochure described her as capturing “the innocence of a bygone age.”
 She is 9” high.
-Although not a young child, she appears in a 1988 Cybis price list under the “Children to Cherish” heading.
-Young ladies of similar age-appearance to Laura are Betty Blue and Melissa, both of whom appear in the Pink and Blue post.
+Although not a young child, she appears in Cybis price lists under the “Children to Cherish” heading.
+Other young Cybis ladies of similar teenage-appearance were Betty Blue and Melissa, both of whom appear in the Pink and Blue post.

 Two companion child pieces were also introduced in 1986: Bedtime Beth and Bedtime Jody.
 Both are 5” high.
 They were priced at $260 each in 1988, and $295 in 1993.
 During that latter year Cybis offered them as a pair for $500 but discontinued the discounted format shortly afterward.

 Andy is sometimes shown with the expanded name “(boy reading book)” although that obviously goes without saying.
 He is 4.75” high and was $275 in 1993.

-First Bath, companion to First Flight is 5.75” and was on the 2008 Cybis site at $395.
-Although ridiculously similar to the retired First Flight from the late 1960s/early 1970s this is not cast from the same mold.
+First Bath, companion to First Flight is 5.75” high overall and was $325 on their 1993 price list.
+Although ridiculously similar to the long-retired First Flight from the late 1960s, this is not cast from the same mold.
 It is also 1.25” larger than the earlier piece.